GIScience/osmalert/docs/principles_applied_sw_eng.md

 * all tests are versioned
 * all tests are automatically executed during build
 * TDD when feasible
+* developer testing, especially TDD, positively influences design
+* developer testing is not (so much) about finding bugs (see "Weinberg's law")
+* good test coverage enables safe refactorings

 ## Always integrated